Prime Video: The 32 best TV shows to watch

 The Black Mirror vibes are strong in this British series about technology gone wrong.
 The Feed is set in a futuristic London where a family develops an implant that lets people livestream their lives without needing to press a button on a phone.
 No, absolutely nothing can go wrong with that!
 Some pretty impressive actors stack out the cast, including David Thewlis and Michelle Fairley.
 While it's not as polished or deep-cutting as Black Mirror, it's still worth a look -- just grab your phone during the less gripping parts.

-Amazon rescued The Expanse from the realm of canceled TV, bringing us a fifth season with a sixth (and final season) to come.
+Amazon rescued The Expanse from the realm of canceled TV, bringing us up to six seasons.
 Thank goodness it did, because The Expanse is smart sci-fi with realistic characters, high production values and a dash of detective noir.
 Set in a future where humanity has colonized the Solar System, a conspiracy threatens to start a cold war between the largest powers.
 A band of antiheroes find themselves at the center.
 Look forward to more space western themes in the consistently excellent later seasons.

 Romance